 Peer Review Policy

-The International Jordanian Journal Aryam for Humanities and Social Sciences (IJJA) follows a double-blind peer review process, in which both authors and reviewers remain anonymous throughout the review procedure.
+The International Jordanian Journal Aryam for Humanities and Social Sciences (IJJA) applies a double-blind peer review process in which both authors and reviewers remain anonymous throughout the evaluation process.

-Peer review is a core component of the journal’s editorial workflow and ensures the quality, originality, and academic integrity of all published manuscripts.
+Peer review is an essential component of the journal’s editorial workflow and ensures the quality, originality, and academic integrity of all published manuscripts.

 Peer Review Process